MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 To resolve, report to the development team.

-### Update fails but database update is successful
+### Issue: Update fails but database update is successful

 **Cause**